st1p3kolovrat/poetrydb_API_tests/README.md

 # Sporty_api_tests_demo
 Automated API tests example for demo purpose, using Behave Framework (Python) This repo contains setup for the demo purpose of the Sporty.
-It consists of sending requests to certain endpoint, and testing functionality od the same.
+It consists of sending requests to certain endpoint, and testing functionality of the same.

 For this task we used"
 - [PoetryDB API](https://github.com/thundercomb/poetrydb#readme)